 I am happy to say I am a friend of Chef David Nelson.
-He had already done a lot for culinary junkies both professional and novice with his previous web site, Chef2Chef, but now he is giving back to that same community with his new Chefs4Students.org (no longer active) culinary foundation.
+He had already done a lot for culinary junkies, both professional and novice, with his previous website, Chef2Chef.
+Still, he is giving back to that same community with his new Chefs4Students.org (no longer active) culinary foundation.

-By raising money for culinary grants presented to culinary students around the world to help fund their education, Chef Nelson and his support team are giving these students the opportunity to stay in school and earn a degree.
-I am pleased to say that this April there will be a Reluctant Gourmet Culinary Grant presented to one of these students.
-More on that later.
+By raising money for culinary grants presented to culinary students worldwide to help fund their education, Chef Nelson and his support team allow these students to stay in school and earn a degree.
+I am pleased to say that this April, a Reluctant Gourmet Culinary Grant will be presented to one of these students.
+I'll talk about that later.

-I interviewed Chef Nelson at my Novice2Pro page and I highly encourage you to read his first interview.
-As a follow up, I wanted to learn from David about his own culinary school experience, what prospective culinary students should be thinking about before applying and more about Chef4Students.org and how someone interested in a culinary grant can apply.
+I interviewed Chef Nelson on my Novice2Pro page, and I highly encourage you to read his first interview.
+As a follow-up, I wanted to learn from David about his culinary school experience, what prospective culinary students should think about before applying, and more about Chef4Students.org and how someone interested in a culinary grant can apply.

 Follow up Interview with Chef David Nelson:

 How did you decide on Johnson & Wales University?
 (Location, reputation, cost?)

 All of the above.
 I was from New Hampshire and was familiar with Rhode Island as I attended a private Catholic school there in my youth.
 Johnson & Wales University had an excellent reputation, and I was convinced it was the school for me.

 One of my best high school friends and cooking buddies also attended there.
 We cooked together for years before and after attending J&W. He got out of the business and became a restaurant equipment salesman years later and is still doing that to this day.